vetio/dyndns-daemon/Readme.md

 ## Notes

 - The GPG key used for signing the email content must not be protected with a password.
-This is due to gpg refusing to accept the password as an argument and creates a prompt..
+This is due to gpg refusing to accept the password as an argument and creating a prompt..